Japan

 • We picked up some souvenirs for ourselves, and gifts for others at Aritsugu, specialty boutique Japanese knife and kitchen store.

 • We then headed about 40 minutes outside of Kyoto up to Suntory Yamazaki for a whisky tasting.
-You must have a reservation and the entry ticket we bought was a self guided (and quick) tour.
+You must have a reservation and the entry ticket we bought was a self-guided (and quick) tour.
+Perhaps a guided tour would have been a longer experience.

 • Our last dinner was at Kodaiji Wakuden, a traditional Reitan type of dinner.

-• We checked out a very unique bar after dinner that had a magic show with every cocktail brought out, L’Escamoteur.
+• We checked out a very unique bar after dinner that had a magic show with every cocktail that was presented, L’Escamoteur.
 It’s run by a French guy (also doubles as a magician) and has a very lively atmosphere about it.

 TOKYO